 A divided bitcoin community

-The Bitcoin community is divided on ordinals.
+The Bitcoin community remains divided on ordinals.
 While one side welcomes them and believes the protocol will offer more financial use cases for Bitcoin, the other side believes it goes against Satoshi Nakamoto's original vision of Bitcoin as a peer-to-peer cash system.
 Skeptics of ordinals also believe the rarity structure will continue to take up valuable space on the Bitcoin network and drive up transaction fees.
-Given the relative infancy of the protocol, if you choose to jump in, we recommend, as always' doing your research before looking for valuable satoshis to stack.
+Given the relative infancy of the protocol, if you choose to jump in, we recommend, as always, doing your research before looking for valuable satoshis to stack.

-© 2023 OKX.
+© 2024 OKX.
 This article may be reproduced or distributed in its entirety, or excerpts of 100 words or less of this article may be used, provided such use is non-commercial.
-Any reproduction or distribution of the entire article must also prominently state:"This article is © 2023 OKX and is used with permission."
-Permitted excerpts must cite to the name of the article and include attribution, for example "Article Name, [author name if applicable], © 2023 OKX."
+Any reproduction or distribution of the entire article must also prominently state: “This article is © 2024 OKX and is used with permission.”
+Permitted excerpts must cite to the name of the article and include attribution, for example “Article Name, [author name if applicable], © 2024 OKX.”
 No derivative works or other uses of this article are permitted.